dan-t/cabal-bounds/README.md

 test if your project builds and works with these, and then raise the upper bounds to the newest available versions:

     # intialize the bounds to the previous haskell platform release
-    $> cabal-bounds update --ignore=base --haskell-platform=previous myproject.cabal
+    $> cabal-bounds update --haskell-platform=previous

     # build and test the project

     # initialize the lower bounds of libraries not present in the haskell platform
-    $> cabal-bounds update --lower --missing --ignore=base myproject.cabal dist/dist-sandbox-*/setup-config
+    $> cabal-bounds update --lower --missing

     # drop the upper bounds to test your project with the newest available library versions
-    $> cabal-bounds drop --upper --ignore=base myproject.cabal
+    $> cabal-bounds drop --upper

     # build and test the project

     # set the upper bounds to the ones used in the current build
-    $> cabal-bounds update --upper --ignore=base myproject.cabal dist/dist-sandbox-*/setup-config
+    $> cabal-bounds update --upper

-If you specify a haskell platform release and a setup config file at once, then the setup config library verions are only used for the libraries not present in the haskell platform release.

 Example: Update Bounds by File
 ==============================

 It's also possible to update the bounds by library versions specified in a file:

-    $> cabal-bounds update --fromfile=libs.hs myproject.cabal
+    $> cabal-bounds update --fromfile=libs.hs

 The `libs.hs` file has to be of the format:

     [ ("libA", [0,2,1]), ("libB", [2,1]), ("libC", [1]) ]

-If you specify a library file, a haskell platform release and a setup config file at once, then first the haskell platform libraries and versions are considered, then the library file and at the end the setup config file.
+If you specify a library file and a haskell platform release at once, then first the haskell platform libraries and versions are considered and then the library file.

 The library file can be created by the `dump` command:

-    $> cabal-bounds dump --output=libs.hs myproject.cabal
+    $> cabal-bounds dump --output=libs.hs

 The `dump` command will dump dependencies with their lower bound version.
 The command can take multiple cabal files.
 If the same dependencies is present in multiple files, then the lowest lower bound version is taken.